kubevirt/kubevirt.github.io/_posts/2019-05-21-kubevirt-with-ansible-part-1.markdown

 __NOTE:__ Kubernetes versions prior to 1.12 contain a bug that might report operations that didn't really do anything as having changed things.
 If your second (and third, etc.) run of `01_vm1_running.yaml` keep reporting `changed=1`, this might be the reason why.

 Let's finish with cleaning up after ourselves by removing _vm1_.
-First the relevant yaml:
+First the relevant YAML:

 ```yaml
 kubevirt_vm: